Do you enjoy saving a buck more than most people? Do you have a black belt in frugality? Are you a frugal living rock star?

 - Your first stop at the grocery store is the “last day of sale” rack in each department.
 When you get home with your stash, you immediately set to freezing, dehydrating, or canning your inexpensive score.

 - Your kid looks at a necklace or pair of earrings at the “cool” store and scoffs, “We could make this.”
 Then she puts it back and asks you to take her to the thrift store for items to disassemble for the supplies to make her own accessories.

 - You don’t have cable.
 Your viewing, if you watch television at all, is done via an internet subscription service or even a rabbit ear antenna on top of the TV.

 - A day of yard-saling is planned out like a rock concert world tour.
 You have a mapped route of at least a half dozen sales, a thermos full of coffee, a wallet full of small bills, and a list including measurements of all empty spaces in your home that need to be filled, kitchen items you are seeking, books your daughter wants to read, and upcoming birthdays.
-Your alarm is set the night before, a blueberry muffin is wrapped up and ready to go on the counter, and your comfy clothes are laid out.
+Your alarm is set the night before, a homemade blueberry muffin is wrapped up and ready to go on the counter, and your comfy clothes are laid out.

 - Furthermore, you go to yard sales and estate sales on the last day so that you can get the “I don’t want to move this junk back inside” price.